Longmont Humane Veterinary Clinic Doctors

-Tami Carter, DVM, Well Pet Clinic Veterinarian
+Tami Carter, DVM, LHVC Veterinarian

 Dr. Carter grew up in Illinois and moved to Colorado in 1989 to attend Colorado State University.
 She received her B.S. in Animal Science and then her DVM from CSU in 1997.

 She practiced small animal medicine in Denver until she moved north and was at Berthoud Animal Hospital for 13 years.
-Her search to lead a more rewarding and fulfilling experience in helping animals brought her to Longmont Humane Society’s Well Pet Clinic.
+Her search to lead a more rewarding and fulfilling experience in helping animals brought her to Longmont Humane Society’s Veterinary Clinic.
 Dr. Carter’s passion is “working with animals to improve their health while making them feel comfortable, cared for and loved.”

-Shari DePauw, DVM, Well Pet Clinic and Shelter Veterinarian
+Shari DePauw, DVM, LHVC and Shelter Veterinarian

 Originating from upstate New York, Dr. Shari DePauw attended Cornell University for her undergraduate and veterinary degree, which she completed in 2003.